 What to Bring to the Lavender Flower Fields on Long Island

 You don’t need much to enjoy the flower fields!
 All you really need is yourself and a smile.
 Definitely bring sunscreen and sunglasses.
 It’s hot and sunny there, especially during summer.
 (Lavender loves the sun.)
 And don’t forget your camera!

 It is a dog-friendly destination as long as your pet is leashed.
 We saw plenty of dogs there.

 Photography at the Long Island Lavender Flower Fields

-If you’re simply taking photos as an amateur or with friends or your partner, there is not a fee to take photos there.
+If you’re simply taking photos as an amateur or with friends or your partner, there is no fee to take photos there.
 In fact, they encourage it!
-They have cute purple Adirondack chairs amongst the flowers and adorable hand drawn signage around the lavender fields that all yearn for photos.
+They have cute purple Adirondack chairs amongst the flowers and adorable hand-drawn signage around the lavender fields that all yearn for photos.

 If, however, you are a professional photographer or videographer, setting up a professional session for engagement or wedding photos, or a lifestyle or fashion shoot with reflectors and tripods, there is a fee.
 It’s $250 for a weekday and $350 for a weekend.

 Lavender Garden Info: Various Types of Lavender Blooms and Varieties

 Did you know lavender is part of the mint family?
 For as many times as we’ve seen lavender, purchased it, and even been to a lavender farm in the past, we didn’t know it was a member of the mint family until we learned it at Lavender by the Bay!